projectdiscovery/interactsh/README.md

 - AES encryption with zero logging
 - SELF Hosting support

-A hosted instance of the service is available at https://interact.sh
+A hosted instance of the service with WEB UI is available at https://interact.sh